 Gösta Pettersson - 1970 - Ferretti

-Love is this beautiful Ferretti blue from the Italian team's 1970.
+This beautiful Ferretti blue from the Italian team's 1970.
 Ferretti were an Italian professional cycling team that existed from 1969 to 1972.
 They were sponsored by the Ferretti kitchen company, based in Capannoli.

 The Swedish rider Gösta Fåglum Pettersson, who was born on November 23, 1940 is best known for winning the 1971 Giro d’Italia ahead of Herman Van Springel of Belgium and Ugo Colombo of Italy.

 In other Grand Tour events, Pettersson finished 3rd in the 1970 Tour de France behind Eddy Merckx of Belgium and Joop Zoetemelk of Holland.